shyamgj1900/tp/docs/UserGuide.md

 by allowing them to **manage their work** and **learn more about NUS**, all in a **single integrated platform**.
 It is optimized for CLI users so that they can access the information that they require faster by typing in commands.

 Kolinux v2.0 offers a wide range of features for freshmen.
-These features include a **module planner** for freshmen to manage their modules and view information about them, an **event planner** for freshmen to organise their schedule for the day, a **CAP calculator**, and a **route finder** for the NUS internal shuttle bus.
+These features include a **module manager** for freshmen to manage their modules and view information about them, an **event planner** for freshmen to organise their schedule for the day, a **CAP calculator**, and a **route finder** for the NUS internal shuttle bus.